jangroth/aws-certification-notes/solutions-architect-professional.md

 * Secure storage for configuration and secrets
 * Optional Seamless Encryption using KMS
 * Serverless, scalable, durable, easy SDK, free
-* Version tracking of configurations / secrets
+* Version tracking of configuration/secrets
 * Configuration management using path & IAM
 * Notifications with CloudWatch Events
 * Integration with CloudFormation